logicmonitor/k8s-argus/README.md

 ```
 $ make
 ```
 > **Note:** The Dockerfile uses multi-stage builds.
-Docker 17.05.0 or greater is required.
+Docker CE 17.05.0 or greater is required.

 To build the documentation, run:
 ```